100% of our own brand fresh milk, fresh cream, block butter and cheddar cheese is made from British milk.

 Fair price for milk

-Farmers benefit from being paid a guaranteed premium price for every litre they produce.
+Farmers benefit from being paid a fair price for every litre they produce.

 We work closely with our dairy supply chain to review pricing on a regular basis, using a ‘basket price’ method.
 This takes into account factors such as cost of production to offer a fair and representative view of the market.